chandantiwari/mindmeld/README.txt

 code under your $HOME/Downloads/xgboost and compile it following its directions.

+## Code

+In the code we convert numeric predictions into mbti predictions.
+We predict the fact that an MBTIfunction is in top two or not, as well as combination of functions, in twos, are in the top two as well.

+Also, since we are making an MBTI prediction for a single day (which is a birthday), it's important to list options.
+Predicting a single MBTI result for one day would not make sense -- lots of babies are born each day, and on one single day, for example, each baby born must be NTP?
+It's more likely that babies born in the same day would have different MBTI types, but also, it is likely there is a small list of types a person could be that day.
+For example some days could favor STP more, others STJs.
+On an STJ day, a baby nurtured appropiately, could maybe later become an NTJ.

 ## MBTI Test

 You can take the MBTI test under doc/mbti_en.html and once answering